 Ol Pejeta Safari Cottages offer a wealth of game viewing opportunities and experiences and Andy’s track record of more than 35 years as a professional guide means he is renowned as one of the best safari operators of his generation.
 Now he has used that expertise to hand-pick some of the best Kenyan guides available for his guests.

-All our guides are qualified to Silver level with the Kenya Society of Professional Guides.
-They know the best game viewing areas, understand the intricacies of the African bush and are keen to share that knowledge with visitors.
+Our team of professional guides know the best game viewing areas, understand the intricacies of the African bush and are keen to share that knowledge with visitors.
 With your own personal guide and 4WD available throughout your stay, visits to the Safari Cottages are as perfectly suited for those with more specialist interests, such as keen photographers or birdwatchers, as they are for those keen to tick off the “big five”.

 - Dawn drive with a bush picnic

 - All morning game drive